SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 - Literal whose data types is defined by specifying a [built-in dictionary type](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenddic_builtin_types.htm) explicitly.
 - Available for most but not all ABAP Dictionary data types.
 - Can be used in ABAP SQL and in ABAP CDS.
+- Advantages of typed literals over untyped literals
+  - Allow type-safe use of literals
+  - Eliminate the need for (implicit type) conversions and casts, which can lead to surprising or erroneous results; also consider the conversion costs in terms of performance (typed literals are passed to the database and evaluated there without ABAP-specific type conversions).
+  - For better readability (you can immediately see what type is being used)
 - More information: Typed literals in [ABAP SQL](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_sql_typed_literals.htm) ([cast expressions in ABAP SQL](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensql_cast.htm)) and [ABAP CDS](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abencds_typed_literal_v2.htm)

 ```abap